alphagov/gds-tech-learning-pathway/career-path/competencies/leading-on-stories.md

 ### Mid level

-At a more experienced level, we expect you to be able to lead on more complex stories.
+At a more experienced level, we expect you to:
+- lead on more complex stories
+- decide which stories to prioritise over others
+- identify blockers, and the steps taken to try and unblock them

 ### Senior level